'These people here are genuine Americans'

 Trump voter: 'These people here are genuine Americans'

-The BBC went to the US state of Montana to hear what voters think of President Trump.
-Supporters of the president said he doesn't underestimate their intelligence.
+The BBC went to the US state of Montana to hear about what voters think of President Trump.
+Supporters of the president said that Mr Trump doesn't underestimate their intelligence and that they hope they can keep him in the White House come fall.

 -